-We reviewed the cash flows projections provided by LIPA that the RCs will generate under various scenarios.
+We reviewed the cash flows projections provided by LIPA that the restructuring charges will generate under various scenarios.
 Specifically, the projections test the sensitivity of the charges to various scenarios described below.
-The purpose of the cash flow projection was primarily to see how high the RCs can go as a percentage of a 1000 kWh residential customer's bill and also to illustrate how the RCs behave under various scenarios of customer demand.
+The purpose of the cash flow projection was primarily to see how high the restructuring charges can go as a percentage of a 762 kWh residential customer's bill and also to illustrate how the restructuring charges behave under various scenarios of customer demand.
 Our ratings are primarily based on qualitative analysis of the political, legal and regulatory aspects of the securitization and the strength of the ratepayer base.
-However, we review these scenarios to evaluate the level of the RCs relative to other transactions.
+However, we review these scenarios to evaluate the level of the restructuring charges relative to other transactions.